IORoot/wp-plugin__theme--custom-structure/README.md

 <h3 align="center">Custom Theme Structures</h3>

 <p align="center">
 Allows you to create theme files in sub-directories.
-Page Template with `page-{slug}.php` to a Sub Directory
+Page Template with page-slug.php to a Sub Directory
 </p>
 </div>